President -- Business Operations

 In nearly every aspect of the business, the Brewers have eclipsed records during Schlesinger's tenure.
-In 2017, over 2.5 million fans attended games at Miller Park, representing the 10th time in the last 11 seasons that the organization has exceeded the 2.5 million attendance mark.
-Additionally, the team has sold in excess of 2.3 million tickets for 12 consecutive seasons, making the Brewers one of just nine teams to reach that level each year since 2006.
+In 2018, over 2.85 million fans attended games at Miller Park, representing the 11th time in the last 12 seasons that the organization has exceeded the 2.5 million attendance mark.
+The team has sold in excess of 2.3 million tickets for 13 consecutive seasons, making the Brewers one of just eight Major League teams to reach that level each year since 2006.

 Under Schlesinger's guidance, the Club has enhanced the fan experience at Miller Park on numerous fronts.
 In 2017, the Brewers initiated a complete transformation of the food and beverage hospitality experience, which marked the largest Club-funded project in the history of Miller Park.
 Those efforts were honored with the 2017 Ballpark Digest Award for Best New Concessions Experience.
 Last season's most notable upgrade included a renovation of the PNC Club Level concourse, which serves as a popular destination for suite patrons and ticket buyers.

 Over the years, the Brewers have expanded their reach into the community to include the rebranding of Brewers Community Foundation, Inc. and the introduction of several new initiatives to benefit area causes.

-Prior to joining the Brewers, Schlesinger served as vice president, business and legal affairs/assistant general manager for the Anaheim Angels from 1998-2002 after previously working in motion picture development and production for Walt Disney Pictures and Television.
+Prior to joining the Brewers, Schlesinger served as vice president of business and legal affairs/assistant general manager for the Anaheim Angels from 1998-2002 after previously working in motion picture development and production for Walt Disney Pictures and Television.

 Schlesinger is actively involved in several charitable and community activities, including membership on the University of Wisconsin-Madison Department of History Board of Visitors.